dhay/onenote2xml/README.md

 `--incremental` (`-i`) option modifies `--output-directory` with `--all-revisions` behavior, making it to write only modified files to the version directories.
 Without this option, each version directory contains the full snapshot of the whole OneNote section.

+## Gotchas

+- In order to extract images, you need to go into OneNote settings and choose `General->Sync->Auto Sync Attachments`